Any day spent in and around Ogden is a day well spent, offering plenty of things to see and do.

 In addition to the live music pouring out of the bars and restaurants around town all year long, Ogden has a few must-see music events every summer.

-The Twilight Series is Ogden’s newest addition to its vibrant music scene, bringing cutting-edge artists to the heart of downtown every Thursday in June at the Ogden Amphitheater.
-Each show features three bands for a nominal $5 ticket price.
+The Twilight Series is Ogden’s newest addition to its vibrant music scene, bringing cutting-edge artists to the heart of downtown this June-October at the Ogden Amphitheater.
+Each show features three bands.
 Line-up and ticketing information is available at ogdentwilight.com.

 Ogden Friends of Acoustic Music (OFOAM) organizes this festival every year...typically the first weekend in June...at Fort Buenaventura.
 The three-day event brings top-tier talent from around the country, and music fans from around the nation follow.
 Camping is available in the shade-covered, historic park along the banks of the Weber River, where fireside jam sessions abound.
 Festival, camping and ticket information can be found at ofoam.org.